Junk Culture: Critical reception

-Junk Culture met with a largely positive critical reception, although the UK music press showed less enthusiasm than the country's mainstream outlets.
-What Hi-Fi? felt the record "seems to lack some of the substance of previous albums", while NME saw it as "never fresh or dynamic" and "all too predictable".
-Johnny Black of Smash Hits said "the special moments that turn excellence into magic are fewer and further between", but acknowledged the record as an "accessible" work that "still reveals some brave moves".
+Junk Culture met with a generally positive critical reception, although the UK music press showed less enthusiasm than the country's mainstream outlets.
+What Hi-Fi? felt the record "seems to lack some of the substance of previous albums", while NME's Paolo Hewitt saw "Love and Violence" as "the only riveting piece of music" on a record that veers "from pretty boy pop... to depressing wasteful dirges".
+Johnny Black of Smash Hits said "the special moments that turn excellence into magic are fewer and further between", but acknowledged the album as an "accessible" work that "still reveals some brave moves".
 An ardent supporter within the British music press was Record Mirror's Robin Smith, who awarded the album a full five stars, and wrote, "Junk Culture is a living, breathing, musical menagerie filled with a hard core of ideas culled from virtually the four corners of the world...
 Smooth, warm and powerful."
-Robin Denselow of The Guardian gave a favourable review indicative of mainstream media opinion, observing a musically diverse record that is "bursting with life and enthusiasm" while offering "an unusual and catchy set of songs".
+Robin Denselow of The Guardian gave a favourable review that was more indicative of mainstream media opinion, observing a musically diverse record that is "bursting with life and enthusiasm" while offering "an unusual and catchy set of songs".

 Internationally, The Sydney Morning Herald's Henry Everingham was pleased that OMD had "finally released an extremely accessible album", on which "nearly every song has the word 'single' stamped".
 James Muretich of the Calgary Herald wrote that Junk Culture achieves "the kind of glorious fusion of progressive electronic sounds and pop music that marked Architecture & Morality in '81", calling it "a subtle, seductive pop recording with brains to boot".
 The Ottawa Citizen's Evelyn Erskine noted a musical eclecticism complemented by a "deft use of experimental techniques", asserting, "Of the countless bands that make up the synth-pop invasion, Orchestral Manoeuvres in the Dark has shown a greater ability to progress creatively than most."
 Marc D. Allan of The Boston Globe said the record had "four potential hits" but is a "hit-or-miss album" overall.
 Eurotipsheet named Junk Culture "Album of the Week" for 14 May; on 12 November, CMJ reporters named it one of the 10 best recent albums.

 Summarising Junk Culture in a retrospective article, SF Weekly's Tim Casagrande dubbed it OMD's "Talking Heads-meets-Kraftwerk album".
 John Bergstrom of PopMatters referred to "immaculate pop singles... set against an eclectic, equally-accomplished backdrop", while AllMusic's Ned Raggett noted "all the best qualities of OMD at their most accessible — instantly memorable melodies and McCluskey's distinct singing voice, clever but emotional lyrics, and fine playing all around."
 Paul Scott-Bates of Louder Than War stated that Junk Culture is "simply one of those timeless albums" and "certainly a worthwhile addition to any music collection whether [an] OMD fan or not."